Dr Callum Shakespeare

 I have worked in the Climate and Fluid Physics Research Group since 2015.
 I took on leadership of the group in early 2022 with my position becoming continuing in late 2023.

-Some current and previous projects are described under the "Research" tab above.
+Some more details on current projects are described under the "Research" tab on the left (or scroll down).

 I am also a Chief Investigator with the Consortium for Ocean-Sea Ice Modelling in Australia, which brings together Australian researchers involved in global ocean and sea ice modelling (see COSIMA) and part of the Climate Systems Hub of the National Environmental Science Program (NESP).